goinnn/django-tables2-reports/README.rst

         'django_tables2_reports',
     )

-    MIDDLEWARE_CLASSES = (

-        'django_tables2_reports.middleware.TableReportMiddleware',
-    )

 Changes in your project
 =======================

-* Now your table should extend of 'TableReport'
+1. Now your table should extend of 'TableReport'

 ::